redpanda-data/connect/docs/processors/README.md

   result_type: string
 ```

-A processor that extracts the value of a field within payloads according to a
+A processor that extracts the value of a field [dot path](../field_paths.md)
-specified codec, applies a list of processors to the extracted value and finally
+within payloads according to a specified codec, applies a list of processors to
-sets the field within the original payloads to the processed result.
+the extracted value and finally sets the field within the original payloads to
+the processed result.

 ### Codecs